usuaero/Pylot/docs/source/creating_input_files.md

 >>**"solver" : string, optional**
 >>>May be "linear" or "nonlinear".
 Specifies whether the linear approximation or full nonlinear correction should be used in computing the lifting-line solution.
 Has no effect on computation if "type" is specified as "linearized_coefficients".
 Defaults to "linear".
 >>
+>>**"stall_model" : string, optional**
+>>>Defines the type of stall model to be used in correcting adjusting the aerodynamic coefficients as the aircraft approaches stall.
+May be "none" or "exponential". "none" means no stall corrections will be made. "exponential" uses an exponential blending function with a modified flat plate model.
+This stall model is not meant to be accurate for the specific airframe but rather gives the user a sense of the onset of stall.
+Defaults to "exponential".
+>>
 >>**"stall_angle_of_attack" : float, optional**
 >>>Angle of attack in degrees at which the flight surfaces stall.
-At this angle of attack, the aerodynamics will transition to a flat-plate model.
-This is not meant to be accurate for the specific airframe being modelled, but rather to give the user a sense of the onset of stall.
+Required for "exponential" stall model.
 Defaults to 15.
 >>
 >>**"stall_sideslip_angle" : float, optional**
 >>>Sideslip angle in degrees at which the flight surfaces stall.
-At this angle of attack, the aerodynamics will transition to a flat-plate model.
-This is not meant to be accurate for the specific airframe being modelled, but rather to give the user a sense of the onset of stall.
-Defaults to 1000 (no stall).
+Required for "exponential" stall model.
+Defaults to 200.

-At this point, the structure of the airplane object for the two types of aerodynamic models diverges.
+Beyond this point, the structure of the airplane object for the two types of aerodynamic models diverges.

 ## Model of Linearized Coefficients
 As mentioned above, this model relies on a set of equations given by Phillips.
 The inputs to this set of equations are the aerodynamic coefficients described below.
 These are all contained within a key called "coefficients".